captainzero93/load-extracted-unet-automatic1111/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page
+Feel free to check the issues page.

 ## License

 This project is licensed under the MIT License with an additional attribution requirement.
-This means you are free to use, modify, and distribute this software, provided that you include the following attribution in your project; See the [LICENSE](LICENSE) file for details.
+This means you are free to use, modify, and distribute this software, provided that you include the following attribution in your project:

 ```
 This project uses UNet Extractor and Remover for Stable Diffusion 1.5, SDXL, and FLUX by Joe Faulkner (captainzero93).